lohedges/slsm/README.md

 ## Limitations
 * Limited to two-dimensional systems.
-* Finite element mesh is assumed to be a fixed two-dimensional grid comprised of square elements of unit side.
+* Fixed-grid mesh is assumed to be two-dimensional and is comprised of square elements of unit side.